fhircast/sandbox.js/README.md

 This sandbox (sandbox.js) implements the standard using JavaScript and Node.js.

-If you are a C#/.net developer, you might prefer to use the [FHIRcast sandbox](https://github.com/fhircast/sandbox).
+If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

-The following sandbox deployments are available:
+The following sandbox.js deployments are available:

 * HUB (server and client): https://hub-fhircast.azurewebsites.net/
 * EMR client: https://emr-fhircast.azurewebsites.net/